osmium-org/osmium/README.md

 * Sphinx search server >= 2.0.4
   (using the `sphinx.conf` from the `sphinx/` directory)

+* CLF repository:

+    git submodule init          <-- install-time only
+    git submodule update        <-- do this at every upgrade

 * (Optional) Horde_Text_Diff+Horde_Autoloader PEAR packages, see
   http://pear.horde.org